ByNoMeans/Bash-Prompt/README.md

 An informative, simple alternative to the traditional Git-Bash for Windows prompt.
 ***
 ## Installation
 Copy the contents of `bash.bashrc` and `~.bash_aliases` (create if not yet existing) to your `/Program Files/Git/etc/bash.bashrc` and `~/.bashrc` files.
-The prompt looks the best in "dracula" theme, set by right-clicking the title bar >> "Options" >> "Theme."
+The prompt looks the best in "dracula" theme, set by "Terminal Title Bar" >> "Options" >> "Theme."
 Change the terminal to Low/Medium for optimum aesthetic.

 ## Available Options